-The SCoR believes that the general educational requirements for assistant practitioners are provided by the S/NVQ level 3 in Health, specifically Allied Health Profession Support (Clinical Imaging or Radiotherapy), or its equivalent.
-The SCoR has published its curriculum framework for the profession and this describes its broad educational expectations regarding the assistant practitioner workforce.
+The SCoR believes that the general educational requirements for assistant practitioners are provided by the S/NVQ level 3 in Diagnostic and Therapeutic Support, or its equivalent.
+However, additional education related to specific national occupational standards (NOS), and to the safe use of ionising radiation, is required to enable them to perform identified diagnostic imaging examinations or assist with radiotherapy procedures.
+The SCoR has published its curriculum framework (CF) for the profession and this describes its broad educational expectations regarding the assistant practitioner workforce.

-The SCoR encourages the development of a range of educational and development opportunities for the assistant practitioner workforce and has established mechanisms to approve and accredit these.
-As part of this activity, the SCoR has established a voluntary register for Assistant Practitioners undertaking Imaging procedures or radiotherapy procedures.
+The SCoR will encourage the development of a range of educational and development opportunities for the assistant practitioner workforce and is currently setting up mechanisms to approve and accredit these.
+It is expected that these will be established by February 2004.
+As part of this, the SCoR is also establishing a voluntary register for support staff who use ionising and non-ionising radiation.